Dodge WC54: WC-64 Knock-Down

 Virtually unchanged for three years, apart from minor technical tweaks, in 1945 it was replaced by a new knock-down body design, the WC64 (KD).
 Based on essentially the same chassis as the WC54, the rear ambulance boxes were now split in two major sections: lower and upper, designed primarily to increase the number of vehicles that could be shipped at the same time.
 The lower part of the ambulance body was attached to the chassis at the factory, while the upper box consisted of flat panels, shipped in crates for installation in the field.
 Only produced in 1945, just 3,500 of these were made before the war ended.
 Other model changes made the WC64 more similar to the WC51: the factory-fitted lower ambulance-box outwardly resembles that of the WC51's rear bed boxes, though the WC64 is of course longer; and the flat instead of sloped hood, and spare wheel placement are now also like on a WC51.

 The "knocked-down" condition was so much more space-efficient that two ambulances could now be stacked, and shipped in the same space that would previously hold only one conventional WC54 ambulance.
 Additionally, the reduced size also allowed air transportation of the vehicle.

+In popular culture

+As a result of the WC-54's continued use in the Korean War, they were often visible in the 1972 to 1983 M*A*S*H TV series, a comedy drama set in that war.